sth2018/FastWordQuery/README.md

   ![](screenshots/use_02.png)

-  2. Edit key field and click query button
+  2. Edit key field and click Query button

 ## Other Projects Used